Buying the Freehold – House Owners Guide

 The “qualifying condition” is that, at the date on which the tenant serves the notice of claim, the ancillary premises must be let to the tenant with the house (by the same landlord.

-The premises must have been let as part of the same transaction as the original lease or by way of subsequent addition to the original lease (such as the grant of a supplemental lease for the residue of the original term).
+The case of Gaidowski v Gonville & Caius College, Cambridge confirmed that the premises must have been let as part of the same transaction as the original lease or by way of subsequent addition to the original lease (such as the grant of a supplemental lease for the residue of the original term).

 The ancillary premises lease must also be a long lease of more than 21 years.